-Financial statements - Group Financial statements - Company Overall materiality £75,000,000 (2021: £75,000,000). £75,000,000 (2021: £75,000,000).
-How we determined it a materiality value that is an equivalent of 1.2% of Total Equity a materiality value that is an equivalent of 1.2% of Total Equity Rationale for benchmark applied We determine a materiality value that reflects the context of business performance and benchmarks which represent the key performance indicators considered important to the users of the financial statements.
+Financial statements - Group Financial statements - Company Overall materiality £79,000,000 (2021: £78,500,000). £25,500,000 (2021: £25,473,000).
+How we determined it a materiality value that is an equivalent of 1.3% of Total Equity 1.0% of Total Assets Rationale for benchmark applied We determine a materiality value that reflects the context of business performance and benchmarks which represent the key performance indicators considered important to the users of the financial statements.
 Based on the benchmarks used in the financial statements, we consider Total Equity to be the most appropriate benchmark as it represents the residual interest that can be ascribed to shareholders after policyholder assets and corresponding liabilities have been accounted for, and the financial strength of the Group for the holders of listed debt issued.
 We have presented the materiality value as a percentage of Total Equity, but have also compared the materiality value against other relevant benchmarks, such as total assets, total revenue and profit before tax, to ensure the materiality selected was appropriate for our audit.
-We determine a materiality value for the Company using the same rationale as for the benchmark applied to the Group financial statements.
+We consider that total assets is the primary measure used by the shareholders in assessing the performance of the entity and is a generally accepted auditing benchmark for the purpose of the Company financial statements.